twolven/mcp-codex/README.md

 # MCP-Codex: Model Context Protocol Tool Orchestration

+DISCLAIMER: This project was discontinued after Cloudflare released a similar service that addressed many of the same problems.
+I'm sharing this codebase as an educational resource and example of MCP orchestration architecture.
+While no longer actively developed, the concepts and implementations may still be valuable to those interested in AI tool orchestration.
+Please see Cloudflare's new Remote MCP service and their blogpost announcement here:  https://blog.cloudflare.com/remote-model-context-protocol-servers-mcp/

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 A service for orchestrating Model Context Protocol (MCP) servers and allowing AI assistants to dynamically discover and utilize tools without requiring restarts, powered by "The Librarian" - an intelligent agent that understands user needs and connects them with the perfect tools.